shariq1989/cookbook/content/recipe/Chili_Con_Carne.md

 #### What is chili con carne traditionally served with?

-Again, this depends on who you ask, because like the dish itself, this too is highly debated.
+Like the dish itself, this too is highly debated.
 We enjoy our chili con carne as a stew and top it with fresh onion, shredded cheese, cilantro, avocado, and thinly sliced serrano chilis.
-We complete the meal by serving it with warm corn tortillas.
+Our meal is complete with the addition of warm corn tortillas.

-But honestly, you could pretty much serve this however you would like.
-It can be eaten as a stew with the toppings I suggested.
-You can pair it with corn tortillas like we do or tortilla chips, flour tortillas, and even cornbread.
+Because the ingredients of chili con carne are so widely disputed, there is room to serve it however you would like.
+It can be eaten as a stew with the toppings we suggested.
+You can pair it with corn tortillas like we do or opt for tortilla chips, flour tortillas, or cornbread instead.
 This is the Texas state dish after all.
-I have also seen chili con carne served over rice or macaroni noodles.
-The moral of the story is, get creative and adjust the meal to your family's preferences.
-Either way, it's going to be delicious.
+I have seen chili con carne served over both rice and macaroni noodles.
+The moral of the story is this, get creative and adjust the meal to your family's preference.
+Either way, we know it is a meal you and those around you will enjoy.

 #### Can I freeze chili con carne?

 You sure can.
-First, let it completely cool, then add it to a freezer-safe container.
-It’s as easy as that and it can freeze for up to 3 months.
+First, allow the dish to cool completely and then add it to a freezer-safe container.
+It is as easy as that and can freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm the soup on a stovetop and prepare all your toppings.

 #### Is chili con carne keto or low-carb?

-Served as a stew without the beans and paired with a low-carb tortilla, yes it is.
-I calculated the macro breakdown for you.
-This calculation was made by omitting the beans from the recipe and without calculating any of the toppings.
-This is just the macros for the stew.
+Served as a stew without beans and paired with a low-carb tortilla, it sure is!
+We even calculated the macros to make it easier for you.
+Please note that this calculation was made without the beans and does not include any of the toppings.
 * CARBS-- 4 net carbs
 * PROTEIN-- 32g
 * FAT--36g